tsoteen89/cochlearProject/Documents/Audiogram-Defs.md

 PTA = Pure Tone Average

->This is the average dB calculated using the dB's presented at the 500hz, 1Khz, and 2Khz frequencies.
+> This is the average dB calculated using the dB's presented at the 500hz, 1Khz, and 2Khz frequencies.

+### Bone Conduction

+> Bone Conduction is a measurement of hearing using vibrations through the mastoid (portion of the temporal bones).
+This type of hearing should not be better than Air Conduction.
+If it is, something is definitely wrong.

 ### Normal Hearing